 Step 4: When 10 minutes have passed, ask students to finish their comments and then pass the draft in front of them again to the right.
 All students should now have a new draft to read.
 Ask students to repeat the process until they have read all of the plays in their group.
 For round two, students should underline or highlight the Emotional or Physical Hurdle "beat" in yellow and respond to the questions at the end of the draft.
-For round three, students should underline or highlight the Reason Forward "beat" in orange and respond to the prompts at the end of the draft.
+For round three, students should underline or highlight the Prompts at the end of the draft.
+For round to the prompts at the end of the draft.
 For round four (if needed), students should underline or highlight the Final Frame "beat" in blue and respond to the prompts at the end of the draft.